AlfredA93/pf-api/TESTING.md

         self.assertEqual(response.status_code, status.HTTP_403_FORBIDDEN)  # 3
 ```

-### Comments Model Testing
+### Comments App Automated Testing <a name="auto-comments"></a>
-As stated in the initial introduction, the testing code for the Comments model was not completed due to the database being cloud based and not local as the testing application expected. (see error picture [above](#testing-error))
+As stated in the initial introduction, the testing code for the Comments model was not completed due to the database being cloud based and not local as the testing application expected.
+I carried out manual tests on these instead, however kept this code included to reference that this will be built upon in future development of the project. (see error picture [above](#testing-error))
 ```python
 class CommentListViewTest(APITestCase):
     """Post List Tests"""